pip-services/pip-services-docs/content/en/python/messaging/queues/message_queue.md

 > `abstractmethod` move_to_dead_letter(message: [MessageEnvelope](../message_envelope))

-- **message**: [MessageEnvelope](../message_envelope) - a message to be removed.
+- **message**: [MessageEnvelope](../message_envelope) - message to be removed.

 #### peek
 Peeks a single incoming message from the queue without removing it.
-If there are no messages available in the queue it returns None.
+If there are no messages available in the queue, it returns None.

 > `abstractmethod` peek(correlation_id: Optional[str]): [MessageEnvelope](../message_envelope)

 - **correlation_id**: Optional[str] - (optional) transaction id used to trace execution through a call chain.
-- **returns**: [MessageEnvelope](../message_envelope) - a peeked message or *None*.
+- **returns**: [MessageEnvelope](../message_envelope) - peeked message or *None*.

 #### peek_batch
 Peeks multiple incoming messages from the queue without removing them.
-If there are no messages available in the queue it returns an empty list.
+If there are no messages available in the queue, it returns an empty list.

 > `abstractmethod` peek_batch(correlation_id: Optional[str], message_count: int): List[[MessageEnvelope](../message_envelope)]

-- **correlation_id**: Optional[str] -  (optional) transaction id used to trace execution through a call chain.
+- **correlation_id**: Optional[str] -  (optional) transaction id used to trace execution through the call chain.
 - **message_count**: int - maximum number of messages to peek.
 - **returns**: List[[MessageEnvelope](../message_envelope)] - list of peeked messages